A lifetime habit of eating fruit and vegetables every day can help prevent

 All fruit and vegetables (except olives and avocados) are low in fat and this keeps their energy value (kilojoules) low.
 They contain vitamins, minerals, phytochemicals (nutrients naturally present in plants) and antioxidants.
 These are linked to protection against some chronic diseases.

-Fruit and vegetables also high in fibre compared to other foods.
+Fruit and vegetables are also high in fibre compared to other foods.
 This means they can help you feel full without eating too many kilojoules.

 These two snacks contain the same amount of energy.
 Which one will fill you up better?